 8 – Develop Secured IoT Apps

-Given the immaturity of the current IoT technology, the developers of the IoT applications must emphasize on the security aspect of their IoT applications by strictly implementing all the above-mentioned IoT security technologies.
-Before developing any IoT applications, the developers must also do a complete research on the security of their IoT applications and try their best to strike a perfect balance between the User Interface and Security of their IoT apps.
+Given the immaturity of the current IoT technology, the IoT applications’ developers must emphasize the security aspect of their IoT applications by strictly implementing all the above-mentioned IoT security technologies.
+Before creating any IoT applications, developers must thoroughly examine the security of those applications and make every effort to strike the ideal balance between those applications’ user interfaces and security.

-9 – Avoid Launching IoT Devices in a Rush
+9 – Do Not Launch IoT Devices in a Rush

-To stay ahead in the competition, the manufacturers of the IoT devices are often in a rush to launch their products in the market at the lowest prices.
-And, while doing that, they don’t pay enough attention to provide security updates and patches.
-This poses a serious threat to the security of their IoT devices in the long run.
-To overcome this challenge, the manufacturers of the IoT devices should avoid launching their products without proper planning for the long-term support for the security of their IoT devices and applications.
+The makers of IoT devices frequently hurry to introduce their goods to the market at the lowest pricing to remain ahead of the competition.
+Additionally, they don’t pay close enough attention to delivering security updates and patches while doing it.
+Long term, this poses a significant risk to the security of their IoT devices.
+Manufacturers of IoT devices should refrain from releasing their products without enough preparation for long-term support for the security of their IoT devices and apps to solve this difficulty.

-10 – Beware of Latest IoT Security Threats & Breaches
+10 – Beware of the Latest IoT Security Threats & Breaches